Brooklyn-Style/Magic_Roll/README.md

 # Magic Roll
 Magic Roll is a handmade keyboard layout that minimizes outrolls and eliminates almost all SFBs through it's clever use of repeat and magic keys.

+If you're not already familiar with alt layout terminology, check out the [glossary](glossary.md).
 ```
   j y o u '  b d l c p
 ? h i e a .  g t s r n z